Our QA cheatsheet is a must-read before trying out a new feature.

-We have prepared a list of things that, in our opinion, must be checked out when trying a new feature.
-Most importantly, you need to validate that the newly added feature integrates well with the existing system.
-Most of the time, developers don’t know the entire product, as well as a QA, has investigated it.
+Most times, developers don’t know the entire product as well as a QA (who investigated it thoroughly).
 There will be a lot of edge case bugs if you do some boundary testing.

-1. Acceptance testing, which simply means if the feature works or not?
+1. Acceptance testing – simply test if the feature works or not.

 2. Functional aspects.
 Take each element of the app and compare it to the written functional specification – this is called validation.

-3. Fields, which have to be tested for:
+3. Fields – have to be tested for:

 - initial button state;